The pressure switch in your furnace is a vital part of its safety system.

 This is usually due to a:

 In such cases, you’ll need an HVAC technician to either repair or replace the existing pressure switch.

-If you believe that your pressure switch may be keeping your furnace from running, give the professionals at Metro Heating & Cooling a call 651-294-7798 at your soonest convenience.
+If you believe that your pressure switch may be keeping your furnace from running, then give the professionals at Metro Heating & Cooling a call at (651) 294-7798 your earliest convenience.